cicese-biocom/esm-AxP-GDL/README.md

 ## **Install on computer clusters**
 The installation on computer clusters depends on the applications available to users through modular environment commands.
-A installation example could be:
+An installation example could be:
 ```
 1. module load python/ondemand-jupyter-python3.8
 2. module load gcc/9.2.0